syncfusion-content/blazor-docs/blazor/diagram/methods.md

 ## How to get parent of object

-* The [GetParent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramObject.html#Syncfusion_Blazor_Diagram_DiagramObject_GetParent) is used to gets the parent of an object when the method is invoked.
+* The [GetParent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramObject.html#Syncfusion_Blazor_Diagram_DiagramObject_GetParent) is used to get the parent of an object when the method is invoked.

 The following code illustrates how to set background color for node.